glycerine/spin_paxos/README.md

 ~~~

 The pdf linked above and the code shown in the markdown
-version below reflects the original,
+version below give the original, as published,
-not-updated, Promela code.
-The updated
+Promela code.

-code is in these two files in this repo:
+The updated and corrected code is in this repo.
+See these two files:

 The (corrected) unoptimized model is in [unopt.pml](unopt.pml).

-The optimized model is in [optimized.pml](optimized.pml).
+The (corrected) optimized model is in [optimized.pml](optimized.pml).

 A second correction was applied in the acceptor_optimized() process of the optimized.pml file
 [line 193 was missing in the original second/optimized acceptor() proctype](